nuxeo/nuxeo-mqueues/nuxeo-mqueues-contribs/README.md

 This module provides contributions to Nuxeo platform using MQueue:

 - You can defines Kafka access via Nuxeo contribution.
+- A Nuxeo service that takes care of initialize MQManager, creates MQueue, start computations topologies.
 - The producer/consumer pattern is adapted to do document mass import, it is exposed as automation operations.
 - Computations are used to provide an alternative WorkManager implementation.

 ## Warning

 This module is under development and still experimental, interfaces and implementations may change until it is announced as a stable module.

-## Choosing the MQueue implementation
+## Configurations

+### Kafka

-You can use Chronicle or Kafka MQueue implementation.
+ You can register one or multiple Kafka configuration using this Nuxeo extention point:

-Chronicle implementation is limited for single node (all producers and consumers are on the same server), while distributed nodes requires the Kafka implementation.

-The default MQueue implementation is using Chronicle Queue.

-### The Chronicle implementation

-By default MQueues are stored in the Nuxeo data directory: `${nuxeo.data.dir}/data/mqueue`.
-This path can be changed using the `nuxeo.conf` option: `nuxeo.mqueue.chronicle.dir`.

-The default retention is four days.
-This can be changed using the `nuxeo.conf` option: `nuxeo.mqueue.chronicle.retention.duration`, the value is expressed as a string like: `12h` or `7d`, respectively for 12 hours and 7 days.

-### Kafka implementation

- To use the Kafka implementation you need to register a Kafka configuration.

 ```
 <?xml version="1.0"?>